Jacobsmi/DiscordPyBot/Notes.md

 ## Working on

+- Encrypt Data being stored

 ## To Do

-- Encrypt Data being stored

 ## Completed

+- Working on the !locations username command
 - Getting all entries from the database and displaying
 - Added the ablility for a user to !setlocation including storing in the database
 - Bot receive commands